The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Metallicity dependence of HMXB emission

 It is important to note that the majority of $L_X$/SFR-metallicity constraints have been derived using measurements in the low redshift ($z<1$) Universe.
-Constraining the metallicity dependence of high-mass XRBs out to the lowest metallicities is crucial to characterise the X-ray output of XRBs from analogues of galaxies that are expected to be the key drivers of reionisation in the early Universe.
-We note here that the stellar metallicities of VANDELS galaxies at $z>3$ are more than an order of magnitude lower than those measured for XRB populations at low redshifts, providing crucial constraints at the lowest metallicity regime at $z>3$ for the first time.
+Constraining the metallicity dependence of HMXBs out to the lowest metallicities is crucial to characterise the X-ray output of HMXBs from analogues of galaxies that are expected to be the key drivers of reionisation in the early Universe.
+We note here that the stellar metallicities of VANDELS galaxies at $z>3$ are more than an order of magnitude lower than those measured for HMXB populations at low redshifts, providing crucial constraints at the lowest metallicity regime at $z>3$ for the first time.